-- determining the existence of the investments by obtaining an external confirmation from the independent custodian; and - determining that the valuation used for the investments is based on the method which is defined for the relevant investment category.
-We have compared the used valuations for the investments with our independently determined valuation which is based on observable market prices.
+- determining the existence of the investments by obtaining an external confirmation from the independent custodian or by vouching the purchase of the investments to supporting documentation - determining that the valuation used for the investments is based on the method which is defined for the relevant investment category.
+We have compared the used valuations for the investments with our independently determined valuation which is based on observable market prices or generally accepted valuation models.
 In performing these procedures we have used our valuation specialists.